 One of Surfshark's other big draws is its unlimited device support.
 If you want to run your entire home or office on Surfshark's VPN, you don't have to worry about how many devices you have on or connected.
 The provider's range of app support is impressive.
 You can run Surfshark on MacOS, Windows, iOS, Android, Fire TV and on a variety of VPN compatible routers.
 Additionally, you can configure Surfshark on devices like gaming consoles or smart TVs via DNS settings.

 Surfshark received generally high marks when its Chrome and Firefox extensions were audited for privacy by German security firm Cure 53 (PDF link of full report) -- though that audit was commissioned by Surfshark.
 Its encryption is standard AES-256-GCM, and it supports Perfect Forward Secrecy, which means it frequently changes encryption keys to avoid security compromises.

-The company has a solid range of app support, running on Mac, Windows, iOS, Android, Fire TV and routers.
-Additional devices such as game consoles can be configured for Surfshark via DNS settings.
-I particularly like the security feature that allows you to whitelist certain apps and websites to automatically bypass the VPN.
+We particularly like the security feature that allows you to whitelist certain apps and websites to automatically bypass the VPN.
 For some business uses, this can be critically important.
+Additionally, you'll have access to other security and privacy features like anti-malware, ad-blocking and tracker-blocking.